 One of the primary benefits of an FHSA is the tax-deductible contributions and the advantages of tax-free growth.
-By contributing early, your investment will magnify returns over time through compounding.
+By contributing early in your higher-income earning years, your investment will magnify returns over time through the effects of compounding.

-An FHSA allows you to invest money in the account without being taxed on the income and growth of the assets held in the FHSA.
-This tax-free compounding growth results in faster savings compared to investing in a non-registered account.
+Additionally, an FHSA allows you to invest money in the account without being taxed on the income and growth of the assets while held in the FHSA.
+This tax-free and compounding growth results in faster savings compared to investing in a non-registered account.